 15. Monitor Your Campaigns & Track Results

 It’s critical that you’re able to isolate the effects of your influencer marketing campaign.
 Make sure you’re setting up tracking codes and channel reports, so you know exactly what your ROI is.

-You can use tools like the Google Analytics Suite to keep track of your influencer marketing efforts.
+You can use various tools to keep track of your influencer marketing efforts.
 But don’t get distracted by metrics that don’t matter.
 Keep your focus on the key goals and objectives laid out in your influencer marketing plan.

 Setting up and executing an influencer marketing campaign is a complex task for any brand.
 But laying the right foundation, tracking your efforts, and covering all your bases makes it a lot more straightforward to implement.

 Be sure to make use of the right tools and best practices when it comes to implementing your influencer marketing campaign.
 Planning ahead will maximize your chances of success with reaching new audiences.
 Get after it!